Pre-Fortress-2/PF2-Website/pages/motd.md

   <body>
     <div>
       <p>
-      Welcome to Pre-Fortress 2, after 4 years of development, we hope it's been worth the wait.
+      Welcome to the Pre-Fortress 2 development server.
+Have a fun playtest!
+We hope you go easy on us!
       </p>
     </div>
   </body>